Clinical scientist, histocompatibility and immunogenetics

 - There is a variety of research and development (R&D) projects available, plus the satisfaction of contributing to patient care.
 However, coping with changes in the NHS and a heavy workload can be a challenge.

-- You may need to travel between hospitals but are unlikely to spend prolonged periods away from home.
+- Once qualified, you may need to travel between hospital sites or to other relevant places for training, but are unlikely to spend prolonged periods away from home.

 Training to become a clinical scientist working in histocompatibility and immunogenetics is done via the NHS Scientist Training Programme (STP), a three-year, full-time, work-based learning and training programme that also includes academic study at Masters level.